 What are the literacy levels of adults, and how does the United States compare to other countries?

-Average scores on the PIAAC literacy scale for adults age 16 to 65, by participating country and region: 2012 and 2014
+Average scores on PIAAC literacy for adults age 16 to 65 for the United States and highest-performing countries: 2012–15

-SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2016).
-Program for the International Assessment of Adult Competencies (PIAAC) 2012/2014 Results.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Organization for Economic Cooperation and Development (OECD), Program for the International Assessment of Adult Competencies (PIAAC), 2012–15.

 Related Tables and Figures: (Listed by Release Date)